DSIA

 Micro Information Overload

-Where the abundance of information becomes an obstruction to an underlying intention of an agent interacting with a system.
+The state where the abundance of information obstructs an underlying intention of an agent interacting with a system.

 Mode